stephaneVercouillieBMID/slate/source/index.html.md

 **client_assertion** | Required | Must be a valid JWT complying with the **private_key_jwt** client authentication method as defined in [Section 9](http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication) of the OpenID specification.
 This JWT must be signed.
 **client\_assertion\_type** | Required | Must be `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`

-Fllowing `private_key_jwt` client authentication method, the JWT must contain the following properties:
+Fllowing the **private_key_jwt** client authentication method, the JWT must contain the following properties:

 Property | Comment
 -- | --